 Hot water extraction:

 Chaga is made up of protein and polysaccharides with fibrils walls.
 One common misconception about hot water extraction is that the temperature should not be over 150 or 212 degrees Fahrenheit.
 Remember the goal is to break down the mushroom as it is hard and corky.
-Some other herbs that we make tea from that is true about temp.
+There are some herbs that this is true regarding temperature.
 Vitamins like vitamin C is easily destroyed by heat, and we aren’t concerned about vitamin C in chaga.
 Minerals do not get degraded by heat and antioxidants take a 25% loss after about 3 or 4 hours of high temperature.
 The enzymes and proteins start breaking down well above 150 degrees along with the polysaccharides.
-If you pour boiling water over chaga, it will not harm the nutrients.
+If you pour boiling water over chaga, it will not harm the nutrients, in fact it will be a stronger extraction.
 That being said, We would say that a rigorous boil may degrade its nutritional value in some way.
 There is nothing wrong with pouring boiling water over chaga tea and letting it steep for 10-20 minutes.